 Randox Northern Ireland Potato Festival

-Ulster Farmers’ Union president, Ivor Ferguson, says that the Randox Northern Ireland Potato Festival 2019 is set to be an extremely successful event and the UFU are delighted to be part of the celebrations.
-Mr Ferguson is encouraging the public to meet potato growers and to share in the celebrations, supporting local produce.
+Ulster Farmers’ Union deputy president, David Brown, says that the Randox Northern Ireland Potato Festival 2019 is set to be an extremely successful event and the UFU are delighted to be part of the celebrations.
+Mr Brown is encouraging the public to meet potato growers and share in the celebrations while also supporting local produce.

-The festival is back bigger and better than ever on Saturday 5th October 2019, running from 10am until 5pm in the grounds of the Causeway Hotel.
-Set against the backdrop of the world-famous Giant’s Causeway, the Randox Northern Ireland Potato Festival is a mix of family fun and a celebration of world-renowned potato breeder John Clarke, Ireland’s most famous potato breeder from North Antrim.
-The festival provides the opportunity to sample the pleasures of the agri-food industry, bringing together members of the public and the farming community to celebrate all aspects of the local potato industry.
+The festival, now in its sixth year is back, bigger and better than ever on Saturday 9 March 2019, running from 10am until 5pm in the grounds of the Causeway Hotel.
+Set against the backdrop of the world-famous Giant’s Causeway, the Randox Northern Ireland Potato Festival is a mix of family fun and a celebration of world-renowned potato breeder John Clarke.
+The festival provides the opportunity to sample the pleasures of the agri-food industry bringing together members of the public and the farming community to celebrate all aspects of the local potato industry.